s409s4091/zink1/README.md

   * [nodejs](https://nodejs.org) version 16.6 or higher, I recommend the latest STABLE version
   * [python](https://python.org) version 3.8 or higher, to install the database `enmap` (better-sqlite3)
   * A VPS would be advised, so you don't need to keep your PC/laptop/RasPi 24/7 online!
-[Click here for a debian setup](https://github.com/S409#7733/Debian-Cheat-Sheet-Setup/wiki/).
+[Click here for a debian setup](https://github.com/s409#7733/Debian-Cheat-Sheet-Setup/wiki/).
-  * Check out my recommended Host: [BERO-HOST](https://bero.https://sites.google.com/view/zink-bot/home?pli=1.dev) and use code `https://sites.google.com/view/zink-bot/home?pli=1` for cheap OP VPS (kvm)
+  * Check out my recommended Host: [BERO-HOST](https://bero.Zink bot.dev) and use code `Zink bot` for cheap OP VPS (kvm)
   * [Click here for a Direct Order Link](https://bero-host.de/server/prepaid-kvm-rootserver-paket-mieten)

 </details>